 “Range” – you understand the whole extract and its context, and from the lines or section that you’ve been given you quote from various different places to give a sense of your overall understanding of the piece.
 “Sophisticated” – you understand the precise and detailed effects of each technique, and how the writer has used it in their writing.
 Try to analyse the quotation and technique together for extra marks – e.g. when you notice that the writer used ‘repetition’, analyse the quotation that shows this in terms of why it’s repeating or how the repetition contributes to the overall meaning and question.

 Thanks for reading!
-If you need help with this exam, you can take a look at our full course here.
+If you’re looking for more help with AQA Language Paper 2, you can see our full course here.